-Adaxes is a standalone software solution that acts as a proxy between users and your Active Directory, Exchange and Microsoft 365.
-It means that native tools are still in place, so, if you need, you can come back to them at any point and have direct access to your environment the same way as before.
+Adaxes is a standalone software solution that acts as a proxy between users and your on-premises AD, Azure AD, Exchange, and Microsoft 365.
+It means that native tools are still in place, so, if you need, you can always revert to using them and have direct access to your environment the same way as before.

 All the Adaxes magic, such as automation rules, approval-based workflows, role-based permissions, data standards enforcements, etc. is only applied when executing operations through Adaxes.
-So, any of your existing scenarios or integrations, like HR or payroll systems, that directly interact with AD, Exchange or Microsoft 365 won’t be affected and can co-exist with Adaxes.
+This means Adaxes can co-exist with other solutions like HR or payroll systems that directly interact with AD, Exchange, or Microsoft 365, without affecting these systems in any way.

-Adaxes does not pollute your Active Directory in any way.
-It doesn't store any of its data in AD, doesn't change native permissions and doesn't extend Active Directory schema.
+Adaxes does not pollute your on-premises AD or Azure AD in any way.
+It doesn't store any of its data in your directory, doesn't change native permissions, and doesn't extend the schema.

 Adaxes doesn't limit you to just what's provided out-of-the-box.
-It allows you to easily extend and customize its built-in functionality to exactly match the specific needs of your organization.
+You can extend and customize the built-in functionality to exactly match the specific needs of your organization.

-With Adaxes there are no security compromises.
-All communications between Adaxes service and Adaxes clients (Administration Console, Web Interface, etc.) always use an encrypted TCP channel.
+With Adaxes, there are no security compromises.
+All communications between Adaxes service and Adaxes clients (Administration console, Web interface, etc.) always use an encrypted channel.

-All security sensitive communications between Adaxes service and Active Directory use LDAPS or Kerberos encryption.
-Other connected systems, such as Exchange, Microsoft 365 and Skype for Business use encrypted channels at all times.
+Security-sensitive communications between Adaxes service and an on-premises Active Directory use LDAPS or Kerberos encryption, and you have the option to enable LDAPS for all communications.
+Other systems, such as Azure AD, Exchange, and Microsoft 365 use encrypted channels at all times.

-To prevent possible attacks on your Active Directory through the Web Interface that's publicly exposed to the Internet, Adaxes provides a robust brute force protection mechanism.
+To prevent possible brute force attacks on your directory through the publicly exposed Web interface, Adaxes provides a robust brute force protection mechanism.